-- Neck Brace/Collar (if prescribed): Wear at all times except showering, eating, and sleeping. - Lifting Limit: No lifting heavier than 5-10 pounds (about a gallon of milk). - Avoid excessive flexion, extension, bending, twisting of neck and extended reaching with your arms. - Get up and walk short distances multiple times a day to prevent blood clots and promote circulation.
+- Lifting Limit: No lifting heavier than 5-10 pounds (about a gallon of milk). - Avoid excessive lifting, bending, twisting, or sudden jerky movements. - Get up and walk short distances multiple times a day to prevent blood clots and promote circulation.